When I need to come up with a new email design or just a couple of ideas for a client, I usually follow the checklist below:

-Subtle Patterns provides exactly what you expect from the name - minimal and subtle background patterns that are ready to use.
+Subtle Patterns provides definitely what you expect from the name - minimal and subtle background patterns that are ready to use.
 This website provides over 400 patterns to you, and what's especially cool about Subtle Patterns is that you can preview the patterns on their website before you decide to download them.
 This way you can make sure you find the right one for you!

 Vecteezy offers thousands of free background patterns and vector art on their website.
 Vecteezy also provides free vector icons, which you might find useful if you want to include custom social media icons in your email template, for example.